allenkei/GraphFL/README.md

 # Graph-fused Lasso for Clustering in Networks with Time-varying Nodal Attributes

-Yik Lun Kei, Oscar Hernan Madrid Padilla, Rebecca Killick, James D. Wilson, Xi Chen, Robert Lund
+Yik Lun Kei, Oscar Hernan Madrid Padilla, Rebecca Killick, James D. Wilson, Xi Chen, Robert Lund\
+Under Review

 ## Overview
-This repository contains code for the **graph-fused Lasso** (GFL) method for clustering in networks with time-varying nodal attributes.
+This repository contains the code of the **graph-fused Lasso** (GFL) method for clustering in networks with time-varying nodal attributes.

-Use CP_GFL_demo.ipynb to reproduce the results in paper.
+The framework includes **prior distributions** for low-dimensional representations and a **decoder** that bridges the latent representations and observed sequences.
+The graph-fused Lasso regularization is imposed on the prior parameters, and the resulting optimization problem is solved via the **alternating direction method of multipliers** (ADMM).

 ## Folder Structure